bgamari/ghc-wiki-import/new-ghci-debugger.md

 Parameters to commands are indicated in angular brackets `<...>`, optional parameters are followed by a question mark.
-Ellipses `...` indicate where a sequence of parameters are allowed.
+Ellipses `...` indicate where a sequence of parameters is allowed.
 Everything else is literal text, as you would type it at the prompt.